ycechungAI/SWE-agent/docs/installation/keys.md

 | `gpt-4o` | `OPENAI_API_KEY` | |
 | `o1-preview` | `OPENAI_API_KEY` | You might need to set temperature and sampling to the supported values. |

+!!! hint "Parsers"

+  The default config uses function calling to retrieve actions from the model response.
+  If your model doesn't support function calling, you can use the `thought_action` parser.
+  See [our API docs](../reference/parsers.md) for more details.
+  Remember to document the tools in your prompt as the model will not be able to see the function signature like with function calling.

 ## Model options

 See [our API docs](../reference/model_config.md) for more details.